Machine Learning for Antibodies

 This little pig is actually two nanobodies bound to a membrane protein complex - PDB structure 7qn9, for those interested!
 (Created in PyMOL)

+To complement my research and improve my business understanding of the world of biotech, I've recently been involved with Creative Destruction Lab (CDL), a start-up accelerator.
+I worked with CDL as a student consultant, where I helped build revenue forecasts for Hypervision Surgical, an AI-powered medical imaging venture.
 Previously, I've also taken part in OxAI Labs, where we tried, unsuccessfully(!), to improve the classification accuracy and speed of particle jet images observed at CERN.
 As I'm clearly not quite ready to leave my physics background completely behind me, I also regularly tutor first-year undergraduate physicists in preparation for their exams.

+Immediately after finishing my Masters I spent eight months tutoring and working in an ice cream shop.
+After saving enough money, I then happily spent it all by disappearing around Asia and Southern Africa for half a year.
 On returning, I started work at the University of Hertfordshire as a physics research and outreach assistant.
 Here, I analysed both transit and radial velocity data in a bid to identify new exoplanets.
 Building on this experience, I then created a comprehensive guide to enable others - particularly school-age students - to do the same using freely accessible online data.

 Finally, I have also spent a couple of years working as a Technical Consultant for BT and as a Supply Chain Analyst at Tesco.
 Though my current research is clearly quite distant from these experiences, I believe the soft skills I learnt have helped me maintain a healthy work-life balance during the PhD so far!